Use forms to streamline user data entry

 Configure form actions

-To configure the action sequence with an On submit trigger:
+To add an action to the action sequence with an On click - Primary trigger:

 1. Select the form element.